-This hearing test is used to determine your sensitivity to auditory stimulus.
+The pure tone hearing test is used to determine your sensitivity to auditory stimulus.
 It uses a series of pure tones to identify the softest level you can hear across a range of frequencies in each ear.
-It’s subjective and behavioural as it relies on patient response, and identifies thresholds to create your audiogram.
+It’s subjective and behavioural, as it relies on patient response and identifies thresholds to create your audiogram.
 Pure tone audiometry determines the degree, shape and type of hearing loss in each ear.
 It also indicates whether further referral to an Ear, Nose and Throat Specialist is required.

-Tympanometry is used to assess middle ear function.
-It is a quick and painless test that requires no patient involvement, and provides valuable information concerning the middle ear system.
+A tympanometry test is used to assess middle ear function.
+It is a quick and painless ear test that requires no patient involvement, and provides valuable information concerning the middle ear system.
 It works by creating a small change in air pressure within the ear canal and recording the movement of the ear drum / tympanic membrane in response.
-This test can identify if there is a perforation in the eardrum; middle ear fluid; patent grommet; eustachian tube dysfunction and other medical conditions of the ear.
+This test can identify if there is a perforation in the eardrum, middle ear fluid, patent grommet, eustachian tube dysfunction or other medical condition of the ear.

-Speech Audiometry is used to confirm the audiogram and also indicate speech understanding at various volumes.
-It requires the patient to repeat a series of words in each ear under headphones.
+Speech audiometry is used to confirm the audiogram and also indicate speech understanding at various volumes.
+This hearing check requires the patient to repeat a series of words in each ear under headphones.
 These words are often presented at a normal conversational level and then with amplification, to help the audiologist assess if a hearing aid would be of benefit to you.